-Tax Reform for Individuals and Businesses
+Tax Reform for Individuals and Businesses (Currently Unavailable)

 The Tax Cuts and Jobs Act (TCJA) of 2017 made sweeping changes to the U.S tax laws.
 If you’re looking for a comprehensive look at the tax reforms enacted by this legislation, this 7-course self-study package of tax reform classes from Wolters Kluwer is a great choice.
 After working through the 19 CPE hours of on-demand lessons, you’ll be able to answer all of the questions your individual or business clients may have about tax reform.

 Get Your CPE Credits with a Course that Fits Your Schedule